Home »

 • Bring multiple outfits.
 More is always better.

 • Make sure clothes fit.
-People often gain or lose weight.
+People gain or lose weight.
 Check now.

 • Jackets should button properly.
 Collared shirts shouldn't be loose or tight.